 To be admitted to this programme, applicants must also meet the requirements set out in this schedule.

-- A minimum of three years of appropriate work experience in an educational organisation; AND
+- a minimum of three years of appropriate work experience in an educational organisation;

-- Practising status in an educational organisation which will enable them to adopt an institution-wide perspective of educational leadership and management, and shall also enable them to conduct institution-based assignment work.
+- practising status in an educational organisation which shall enable them to adopt an institution-wide perspective of educational leadership and management, and shall also enable them to conduct institution-based assignment work.

 An applicant may be considered for special admission if he/she:

-- Holds a teaching certificate and/or diploma in teaching; OR
+- holds a teaching certificate and/or a diploma in teaching; or

 Courses and timetables